My Ex Texted Me - Should I Ignore It?

 Receiving a text from an ex can be a startling and sometimes unwelcome experience.
 However, there are potentially many reasons your ex may be texting you.
 Your ex may be texting because they miss you and your relationship.
 Your ex might also be texting you because they are jealous or want to get back at you somehow.
 An ex may text you to apologize or try to get some closure.
 The context of the text will give you an idea of why they may be texting you.

 If your ex sent you a text but then proceeded to ignore you, it could mean many things, and it may be hard to judge their reason exactly.
-Your ex may be too nervous or embarrassed to continue your conversation.
+Your ex may be too nervous or embarrassed to continue the conversation, or they may have texted initially on an impulse and later decided to step back.
 Ignoring you might also be an indication of immaturity or jealousy from your ex, and they may have simply wanted to see if you would respond.

 No matter what the case may be, try your best to understand where your ex may be coming from in their decision to text or stop texting you.